Accessibility Statement for personal customers’ loan services

 • The information on instalments is presented as consecutive lists, which makes the page longer and makes it more difficult for the user to find the total amount at the end of the page.

-• Screen readers read out part of the information twice.
+• Screen readers read out part of the information twice, and in a sequence that is illogical for the user.

 WCAG 1.3.2